artursmileris/Norwich-Food-Hygiene-Safety-Compliance-Analysis/README.md

 # Norwich Food Hygiene & Safety Compliance Analysis

-Data preparation and analysis project that transforms official Food Hygiene Rating Scheme (FHRS) XML data for Norwich into a clean, analysis-ready Excel Table using Power Query, then explores compliance patterns with advanced Pivot Tables.
+Data preparation and analysis project that transforms official Food Hygiene Rating Scheme XML data for Norwich into a clean, analysis-ready Excel Table using Power Query, then explores compliance patterns using Pivot Tables.

 ---